ItzFrexite/EFT-DMA-Radar-v2-ESP/README.md

 - FTD3XX.dll - https://ftdichip.com/drivers/d3xx-drivers/
 - leechcore.dll, vmm.dll, dbghelp.dll, symsrv.dll and vcruntime140.dll - https://github.com/ufrisk/MemProcFS/releases

+## Contact
+For any inquiries or assistance, feel free to join the Discord server: https://discord.gg/jGSnTCekdx

 ## Note
 Ensure all necessary files are properly included and referenced for the application to function correctly.